Xumxing/xumxing.github.io/_pages/about.md

 # 🏛️ Social part-time
-  -In 2024, I was invited to become a Reviewer for the American Mathematical Review.
+- In 2024, I was invited to become a Reviewer for the American Mathematical Review.